jonduan/proposal/_posts/2016-11-18-wind-energy.md

 High-speed generators require a gearbox to speed up the generator shaft.
 A gearbox comprises a series of gears that mechanically interact with each other.
 The friction between these moving gears leads to a loss in energy, wear and tear that requires more maintenance and the slowing down of the generator shaft.

+###### Why are high voltages necessary for long distance transmission?

+Because higher voltages result in lower transmission losses.

+The loss in power is the product of the resistance and the current.
+The resistance is that of the wire, whereas the current is governed by the generator.
+For a given power, P=VI.
+Increasing the voltage will lead to a reduction in the current and hence a lesser resistive loss, Loss=RI.